 KEEPING A GRIP ON THE ROAD

-The correct functioning of the suspension system is essential, increasing the adhesion of the vehicle to the road surface because it increases the duration of vehicle contact with the ground when travelling across an uneven surface.
+The correct functioning of the suspension system is essential in increasing the adhesion of the vehicle to the road surface, because it increases the duration of vehicle contact with the ground when travelling across uneven surfaces.

-Shock absorbers have a limited life span and AutoTest says that on average, 10 percent will fail within five years and therefore states it is critical to conduct shock absorber tests in line with all visual inspections.
+Shock absorbers have a limited life span.
+AutoTest says that on average, 10 percent will fail by five years as indicated in the table and graph.
+It is therefore critical to conduct shock absorber tests in line with all visual inspections.

-AutoTest explains that to maintain the suspension system in a safe condition, you need to know the shock absorber performance during the life of the vehicle.
-It says the brake system has an objective check method and validation criteria, regulated by most authorities that must be met for approval of the vehicle in order to determine the system effectiveness, and states this is also reinforced in some domains by a regular periodic inspection.
+The brake system has an objective check method and validation criteria, regulated by most authorities, that must be met for approval of the vehicle in order to determine the system effectiveness.
+This is also reinforced in some domains by a regular periodic inspection.

-AutoTest says its AutoTest Suspension Meter is an effective and compact device that is suitable on all light vehicles and determines the performance of individual shock absorbers.
+For an effective and compact device that is suitable on all light vehicles, AutoTest says you can rely on the AutoTest Suspension Meter to determine the performance of individual shock absorbers.

-It is a handheld, battery powered shock absorber tester that displays results in seconds and is compatible with the compact AutoTest Bluetooth Printer.
+It is a handheld, battery powered shock absorber tester which displays results in seconds and is compatible with the compact AutoTest Bluetooth Printer.

 For more information, visit www.autotest.net.au